canonical/curtin/doc/devel/README-vmtest.txt

 Environment 'boolean' values:
    For boolean environment variables the value is considered True if it is any value other than case insensitive 'false', '' or "0"

+== Test Class Variables ==
+The base VMBaseClass defines several variables that help creating a new test easily.
+Among those the common ones are:

+Generic:
+- arch_skip
+  If a test is not supported on an architecture it can list the arch in this variable to auto-skip the test if executed on that arch.
+- conf_file
+  The configuration that will be processed by this vmtest.
+- extra_kern_args
+  Extra arguments to the guest kernel on boot.

+Data Collection:
+- collect_scripts
+  The commands run when booting into the installed environment to collect the data for the test to verify a proper execution.
+- boot_cloudconf
+  Extra cloud-init config content for the install phase.
+  This allows to gather content of the install phase if needed for test verification.

+Disk Setup:
+- disk_block_size = 512
+- disk_driver = 'virtio-blk'
+  Used to set up the disks for the virtual environment used by the vmtest.
+  Will set the values used in extra_disks if not specified there.
+- extra_disks
+  A list of extra disks to be created for the testcase.
+The definition is dpath:size:driver:block_size
+- multipath = False
+- multipath_num_paths = 2
+  Details for the (virtual) multipath setup
+- nvme_disks
+  a shortcut to provide extra disks with the nvme driver

+Timeouts:
+- boot_timeout
+- install_timeout
+  Usually set via CURTIN_VMTEST_BOOT_TIMEOUT/CURTIN_VMTEST_INSTALL_TIMEOUT (see above) environment var, but can be overwritten by a testcase if needed.

+Checks:
+- disk_to_check
+  A disk name that is verified to be existing after the installation.
+- fstab_expected

+Release:
+- release = None
+- krel = None
+  Those two define the distribution and kernel release to be tested and are usually set by importing and inheriting from tests/vmtests/releases.py